 - 6 tablespoons water

 - In a small food processor or blender, blend all ingredients together until smooth.

-- Store leftover sauce in fridge for up to 2 weeks in a jar or tightly covered container.
+- Store leftover sauce in fridge for up to 1 week in a jar or tightly covered container.

 - Makes about ½ cup.

 - Store this homemade tahini sauce in an airtight jar or container in the fridge for up to 1 week or freeze for up to 3 months and defrost it in the fridge before serving.